John Nicholson Inglefield

-Captain John Nicholson Inglefield (1748 – 7 February 1828) was an Royal Navy officer.
+Captain John Nicholson Inglefield (1748 – 7 February 1828) was a Royal Navy officer.

 Life

 John Nicholson Inglefield was the son of a ship's carpenter, Isaac Inglefield, and his wife, a sister of the ship designer Thomas Slade – later Sir Thomas Slade.
 According to Captain Inglefield himself, his paternal family was of Lancashire origin and distantly connected to that of the Englefields.